Understanding Bell locality tests at colliders: Measuring for lepton decays

 From the previous mild assumptions, decays $\pi^\pm \to \mu^\pm \pbar{\nu}$ provide an example where the spin direction for muons is essentially known, based on angular momentum conservation.
-Therefore, one can use Eq.~(\ref{f1simplified}) to experimentally determine $\alpha$ for $\mu^\pm$ decays.\footnote{ Incidentally, the fact that muons are always observed to decay with the same probability distribution gives additional support to assumption (4) of section \ref{sec: assumptions}.
-It also excludes the model described at the end of that section, where $\hat p\parallel \hat s$. } Likewise, $\alpha$ for $\tau$ decays could be determined in $D_s^\pm \to \tau^\pm \pbar{\nu}$.
+Therefore, one can use Eq.~(\ref{f1simplified}) to experimentally determine $\alpha$ for $\mu^\pm$ decays.
+Likewise, $\alpha$ for $\tau$ decays could be determined in $D_s^\pm \to \tau^\pm \pbar{\nu}$.
 The determination of $\alpha$ needs knowledge of the flight direction of the decaying charged leptons, which may be difficult for $\tau^\pm$ due to their shorter lifetime.

+We remark that if we assume that other mesons, for example $K^\pm$, also have spin zero, then the fact that muons from either $K^\pm \to \mu^\pm \pbar{\nu}$ or $\pi^\pm \to \mu^\pm \pbar{\nu}$ are observed to decay with the same p.d.f., supports assumption (iv) of section \ref{sec: assumptions}, that is, that the decay p.d.f. only depends on the spin of the parent particle.
+This observation also excludes the model described at the end of that section, where $\hat p\parallel \hat s$.

-We briefly comment on other decays $X \to A B$ where $X$ has spin zero~\cite{Pei:2026wfu}.
-One could conclude $\hat s_A = - \hat s_B$ in the absence of orbital angular momentum, $\vec L = 0$, which happens if $X$ is a parity-odd scalar (not a parity-even scalar).
-However, to conclude that $\vec L = 0$ from parity conservation, one has to assume the framework of QM.
+We briefly comment on the possibility that the $A$ and $B$ particles have (anti-)aligned spins.
+Consider, for example, decays $X \to A B$ where $X$ has spin zero~\cite{Pei:2026wfu}.
+One could conclude $\hat s_A = - \hat s_B$ in the absence of orbital angular momentum, $\vec L = 0$, which occurs if $X$ is a parity-odd scalar (not a parity-even scalar).
+However, to ascertain that $\vec L = 0$ from parity conservation, one has to assume the framework of QM.